xverse-ai/XVERSE-7B/README_EN.md

 The use of the source code in this repository must follow the [Apache-2.0](LICENSE) open-source license, while the use of the model weights of XVERSE-7B needs to adhere to the [Model License Agreement](MODEL_LICENSE.pdf).

 The XVERSE-7B model weights are **fully open** to academic research and support **free commercial use**.
-Commercial use requires an application for a commercial use license by sending an email to <opensource@xverse.cn>.
+To apply for a commercial license, please fill in the [application form](https://chat.xverse.cn/home/business.html).
+For other questions or collaborations, please contact <opensource@xverse.cn>.